Will Biden's COVID relief plan cause inflation? | DW | 12.03.2021

 "Inflation will reach levels rarely experienced over the past decade, at close to 3% in mid-2021," Oxford Economics chief U.S. economist Gregory Daco told the Wall Street Journal.
 "But uncontrolled overheating isn't likely."

-The economic landscape of the last decade — characterized by sluggish growth despite low interest rates — has led to many experts rethinking what we thought we knew about monetary policy.
-So while the outcome may not yet be foreseeable, it is clear that this will be one for the textbooks.
+The economic landscape of the last decade — characterized by sluggish growth despite low interest rates — has led many experts to question what we thought we knew about fiscal policy.
+So while the effect of the Biden administration’s $1.9 Billion relief package may not yet be foreseeable, it's clear that, however it turns out, it will be one for the textbooks.